Parent Information Package

 Camp Tours and Open House

 Leading up to the start of camp, tours will be available for all camp families.
 Registered families will be contacted in the spring to schedule a time to visit.
-Families that wish to have a tour before then can contact our Camp Manager, Sarah, to schedule a visit.

 Health Form